ncukondo/Annotated-bibliography/feedback by AI.md

 3. ChatGPT could provide feedback on the process of students completing the task,  which  benefits  students  developing  learning  skills.

 [@Dai2023-gk]

+### Feedback on surgeon's performance

+- Researchers created written descriptions of 20 surgical situations, 14 of which contained a surgical error.
+- These situations were evaluated by ChatGPT and three experienced surgeons.
+- The researchers then asked four surgical residents, a "Clinical Expert" (experienced surgeon with an education background), and an "Education-Expert" (with experience in technology-mediated feedback) to evaluate the feedback.
+- They were asked to rate the usefulness and quality of the feedback, without knowing whether the feedback came from ChatGPT or a surgeon.
+- ChatGPT's feedback was considered useful 96.43% of the time, similar to the feedback from two of the surgeons.
+- The quality of feedback from ChatGPT was also rated similarly to the surgeons' feedback by the residents.
+- However, the Education-Expert rated ChatGPT's feedback quality significantly higher than two of the surgeons, while the Clinical Expert rated one of the surgeons' feedback higher than ChatGPT's.

+[@Jarry-Trujillo2024-kg]

 ### Empathetic ChatBot vs teacher's feedback